How to buy AMD (AMD) shares from Singapore

 If you want to buy shares in a company at the forefront of the microchip industry, this step-by-step guide will take you through the process.

-Company overview
+AMD overview

 As a global semiconductor company, AMD produces x86 microprocessors (CPUs), accelerated processing units (APUs), discrete graphics processing units (GPUs), semi-custom System-on-Chip (SoC) products and chipsets for the personal computer (PC), gaming, and data centre markets.

-Of AMD’s two key business segments, the Computing and Graphics segment includes desktop and notebook processors and chipsets, GPUs, data centre and professional GPUs and development services.
-The Enterprise, Embedded, and Semi-Custom segment includes server and embedded processors, semi-custom SoC products, development services and technology for game consoles.
+Of AMD’s two key business segments, the Computing and Graphics segment includes desktop and notebook processors and chipsets, GPUs, data centre and professional GPUs, and development services.
+The Enterprise, Embedded, and Semi-Custom segment includes server and embedded processors, semi-custom SoC products, development services, and technology for game consoles.

 Where to buy AMD shares